wdlv/mSEEKR/README.md

 Parameters

-1. --backgroundFasta : lncRNA background sequences fasta file; used to calculate mean and standard deviation for each k-mer
+1. --backgroundFasta : Path to lncRNA background sequences fasta file; used to calculate mean and standard deviation of k-mer seekr score matrix.
+(Required)
-2. -k : The same k value used in the python mSEEKR.py step
+2. -k : The same k value used in the python mSEEKR.py step.
+(Required)
+3. --name : Name for the file output background fasta kmer seekr score matrix mean and std.
+Default is 'bgMatrixMeanStd'
+4. --outdir : Directory to save output background fasta kmer seekr score matrix mean and std.
+Default is './'
+5. -a : String, Alphabet to generate k-mers (e.g. ATCG).
+Default is 'ATCG'